 The power going out on a regional scale, for weeks or even months at a time, can have far-reaching consequences.
 The immediate effect in your home is the loss of all appliances, including your TV and internet connections – which, without a radio, can cut you off from news of the outside world.
-Be sure to have a solid crank radio handy that can also get the emergency bands - check out this post.
-In addition, normally simple things can become suddenly difficult.
-For example, how do you get your car out to get food or gas for a generator when there is no electricity to open the garage door?
+Be sure to have a solid crank radio handy that can also get the emergency bands - we can help you if you're looking for the best survival radio.

-Although emergency services are likely to have generator backups for essential communications systems and life-saving hospital services, it is highly likely that the emergency systems in place in many cities will be overwhelmed and unable to respond to anything but the highest-priority calls during a blackout.
-This means that in the case of something like a car accident – a likely event once traffic lights are down – there may be no one to call for help.
+Although emergency services are likely to have generator backups for essential communications systems and life-saving hospital services and medical devices, it is highly likely that the emergency systems in place in many cities will be overwhelmed and unable to respond to anything but the highest-priority calls during a blackout.
+We highly recommend getting a generator to run medical devices.

 Another important thing to consider is that even if there are stores remaining open in the dark, cash may quickly become scarce as ATMs cease to work without power.
 Of course, credit cards are useless without power and internet connections.
 As a result, it is possible that prices can skyrocket during an extended outage and barter systems may emerge.
 Be sure to have some emergency cash handy - check out this post.